yuxinguo13/cse15l-lab-reports/lab-report-1-week-2.md

 # Lab Report1 week2

 ### Installing VScode
-- Download the dmg file to the computer and install the vscode application
+- Download the dmg file to the computer through [this link](https://code.visualstudio.com/download) and install the vscode application
 - Open the application and is will show this page
 - In the vscode we are also able to open the file in different format such as markdown, python, and java